Souviksaha1998/Lumina/README.md

 ### This function will create a polygon zone.
 <img src='images\ex5.png'>

-## 1.2 polygon_in_out_counter function will create polygon region and return bool = True, if anything is inside in the poly region -- this function is helpful for region based tracking.
+## 1.2 polygon_in_out_counter function will create polygon region and return image and bool = True , if anything is inside in the poly region. -- this function is helpful for region based tracking.
 Alternatively You can use line_in_out_counter

 <img src='images\ex6.png'>